platformio/platformio-core/docs/ide/atom.rst

 Installation
 ------------

-PlatformIO IDE is the next generation integrated development environment for IoT.
+PlatformIO IDE is the next-generation integrated development environment for IoT.
 It's built on top of `GitHub's Atom "hackable" text editor <https://atom.io>`_.
 If you have already Atom installed, please install `PlatformIO IDE for Atom package <https://atom.io/packages/platformio-ide>`_.